simonehagey/orbdot/docs/source/getting_started.rst

 TDV Data
 ^^^^^^^^
-Transit duration data files are read assuming that the columns are in the order: :code:`[Epoch, Duration (min), Error (min), Source]`, though the column names are arbitrary.
+Transit duration data files are read assuming that the columns are in the order: :code:`[Epoch, Duration, Error, Source]`, though the column names are arbitrary.
 The transit durations and the corresponding uncertainties must be given in minutes.

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``tdv_data`` is a dictionary with the following keys: